Nevenall/sufficient-reason/System/Magick.md

   Table: Wyld Locality

 ## Paradox

-  [getting it, burning, triggering backlashes. detecting it.]

   Paradox is an energy of reality's rejection of a mage and their magick.
-It can accumulate around the mage as a pool of dice, or weave its way into their spell as flaws and consequences.
+It can accumulate around the mage as a pool of dice, or weave its way into their spells.

-  Reality can use these dice to help resist a mage's feat.
-If a mage fails in a magickal action, they will generate significant paradox and reality might trigger a backlash against the mage.
+  Reality can add these dice to resist a mage's feat.
+If a mage fails in a magickal action, they will generate significant paradox and reality might trigger a backlash against them.

   Each mage has their own Paradox dice pool.
-These dice are generally a secret from the players, but with a fair Prime effect it's possible to learn the size of a mage's largest Paradox dice.
+These dice are generally a secret from the players, but with a Prime d4 effect it's possible to learn the size of a mage's largest Paradox dice.

 ### Generating Paradox